-Kids fear braces because their peers are judgmental.
+Kids fear braces because their peers can be judgmental.
 Parents fear braces because they’re expensive.
-Metal braces cost $6,000 to $7,000 on average, with “invisible” (nonmetal) braces on the more expensive end, according to insurance company Delta Dental.

 Smiles Change Lives is a national program that pairs low-income families with charitable orthodontists.

 Qualifying for the program depends on your family income, number of people in your household and where you live — and can be determined through this short questionnaire.

 Also, check out the American Association of Orthodontists’ Donated Orthodontic Services program, which provides orthodontic care to underserved children who don’t have insurance coverage or can’t qualify for other assistance.

 The Dental Lifeline Network’s national Donated Dental Services program gives free, comprehensive dental treatment to people who have a disability, are elderly or are medically fragile.
 Braces may be included.